-If you have a cell phone with a removable battery, you should replace your battery when the battery stops holding charge.
+If you have a cell phone with a removable battery.
+You should replace your battery at the end of the cell phone battery lifespan when the battery stops holding charge.

 Once you’ve exceeded the maximum charge and discharge cycles the battery capacity will be below 50 percent of its original capacity.
 At this stage, you will have to charge your battery multiple times to make it through the day.